reactive-python/reactpy/docs/src/learn/tutorial-tic-tac-toe.md

 ## Setup for the tutorial

-In the code example below, click **Run** to open the editor in a new tab using the website Jupyter.
-Jupyter lets you write code in your browser and preview how your users will see the app you've created.
-The new tab should display an empty square and the starter code for this tutorial.
+In the code example below, click **Run** to open the example in your browser and preview the provided code.
+The run tab below should display an empty square.

 === "app.py"